 Store Stokkavatn is great for fishing.
 Check it out here.

 Most swimming arenas are open through the Autum holiday.
-However, due to Covid-19, most arenas has restrictions on number of people allowed.
 Remember to make a resevervation before you go.
 Here is a list of swimming arenas in Stavanger.

 Museums and library